apple/swift-distributed-tracing/Sources/Tracing/Docs.docc/Guides/TraceYourApplication.md

 In other words, all tracers are instruments, and the `InstrumentationSystem` works equally for `Instrument`, as well as ``Tracer`` implementations.

-Our guide focuses on tracing though, so let's continue with that in mind.
+Our guide focuses on tracing through, so let's continue with that in mind.

 #### Recommended bootstrap order